smhurf/lewagon_challenges/00-Setup/02-Git/README.md

 ## Second commit

 Let's start solving the second test.
-To do so, you need to declare + implement a function `my_buddy_is` which takes zero parameter and returns a constant `str`: your buddy's GitHub nickname (or yours if you don't have any buddy today).
+To do so, you need to declare and implement a function `my_buddy_is` which takes zero parameter and returns a constant `str`: The value of the constant will be your buddy's GitHub nickname (or yours if you don't have any buddy today).

 You can use this useful command to check what has changed in the file: